zacharygriffee/dagify/readme.md

 ---

-### createBridgeNode
+#### createBridgeNode

 Creates a bridge node that connects an input node to an output node.
-The bridge node forwards new values from the input node to the output node.
-Its internal value always reflects the output node’s current state.
+The bridge node forwards new values from the input node to the output node, with its internal value always reflecting the output node’s current state.
 Errors during output computation are handled silently.

 **Signature**